oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 1. **TypeName:** the name of the type being defined
 2. **BaseType:** the JADN type of the type being defined
-3. **TypeOptions:** a list of zero or more options applicable to the type being defined
+3. **TypeOptions:** an array of zero or more options applicable to the type being defined
 4. **TypeDescription:** a non-normative comment
-5. **Fields:** a list of one or more field definitions, if applicable to BaseType
+5. **Fields:** an array of one or more field definitions, if applicable to BaseType

 Primitive, ArrayOf, and MapOf base types have no field definitions.